Nilmar

 Nilmar Honorato da Silva (born 14 July 1984), commonly known as Nilmar, is a Brazilian former professional footballer who played as a striker.

 He won club and personal honours with Internacional and Corinthians in Brazil, and also played in France for Lyon and in Spain for Villarreal.
 He also had several short spells in the Middle East towards the end of his career.

-Nilmar made his international debut for Brazil in 2003, and scored 9 goals in 24 appearances.
+Nilmar made his international debut for Brazil in 2003 and scored 9 goals in 24 appearances.
 He was part of their squad that won the 2009 FIFA Confederations Cup and represented his nation at the 2010 FIFA World Cup.

 Club career

 Internacional

-After coming through the Internacional youth teams, Nilmar was promoted to the main squad in 2002, and appeared regularly during his two-seasons.
+After coming through the youth ranks of Internacional, Nilmar was promoted to the first team in 2002 and appeared regularly.

 Lyon

-Nilmar was signed for Lyon in summer 2004, initially as cover for fellow Brazilian forward Giovane Élber.
+Nilmar was signed by Lyon in the summer of 2004, initially as cover for fellow Brazilian forward Giovane Élber.
 He signed with a clause in his contract that stated that he could be loaned back to Internacional once Élber was fit.

 Nilmar made an impressive start during his stint at Lyon, scoring two debut goals as a substitute against Rennes.
 He did not score any more goals in the Ligue 1 that season.